20 Fun Ways to Experience Christmas in Philadelphia

-For some of the events, advanced ticketing is recommended (and sometimes required) for popular times.
-Make sure to check the websites for the seasonal attractions before you head out and look for any updates on social media.
+Every year, we love making the rounds to the city’s top attractions.
+For some events, advanced ticketing is recommended (and sometimes required) for popular times.
+Make sure to check the websites before you head out and look for any updates on social media.
+Read on to see some of the top things to do in greater Philadelphia during the Christmas season.

 Shop and ice skate at Dilworth Park

-Beyond shopping, visitors love the ice-skating rink, which opens November 4.
-The nearby Wintergarden on the Greenfield Lawn has space to spread out and ample chances for photo opps with rustic topiary characters.
-To warm up, head to the Rothman Orthopaedic Cabin for seasonal cocktails and food items in an open-air set up.
+Beyond shopping, the ice-skating rink is lots of fun.
+It’s open 7 days a week for 90-minute skating sessions (reservations recommended), and plenty of skaters are beginners.
+The nearby Wintergarden on the Greenfield Lawn has space to spread out and ample chances for photo ops with rustic topiary characters.
+To warm up, head to the Rothman Orthopaedic Cabin for seasonal cocktails and food items.

 See the Macy’s Christmas Light Show